james8268/Buggy/README.md

 ## Functionality of the Buggy.
 The Buggy has 3 main forms forms of interaction; a remote mode where the buggy can be controlled by the user through Bluetooth/WiFi/IR commands, an autonomous mode where the buggy is commanded by the user to roam freely without colliding into obstacles and a measuring mode where the buggy will move around autonomously but will take temperature and water level reading when it stops due to an obstacle.

+There are 4 methods of controlling the buggy:
+* IR Remote
+* Bluetooth LE
+* WiFi
+* Direclty through the PC serial monitor.

 ## How to use the IR Remote.
 The IR remote is the most simple way of interacting with the buggy.